Wesss/deprecated/README.md

 # personal-restaurant-game
 A parody restaurant managing game inspired by games like diner-dash.
 It is to be made for individuals and those they know, ultimately to make fun of them.

-The following repositories need to be cloned and made aware by maven in order to be compiled:
+In order to compile, the following repositories need to be cloned and made aware by Maven.

 [general-utils](https://github.com/Wesss/general-utils)